ynotstartups/notes/notes/cheat-sheet-mustard-systems.md

 **Related to the role**

-- There is no mention of machine learning in the job description, does it mean the model are statistically, inference based? instead of neural networks?
 - reading the tech stack, there is no mention of cloud provider such as aws? is the tech stack hosted on premise?
+  - can you tell me a bit about the CI/CD pipeline?
-- What is income structure of the company? (cannot answer from job description)
+- What is your most and least favourite part about the tech stack?
-  - is it primarily by the success of traders or external consultant commission?
 - Which team will I work in?
 What are the responsibilities of the team?
 - Can you describe a typical projects that I will be involved in?

 **Related to company**

+- What is income structure of the company? (cannot answer from job description)
+  - is it primarily by the success of traders or external consultant commission?
+  - auto trader v.s. trader
+- What is the culture like?
+What is the relationship between trades, quants and developers?
 - How does covid impacted the company? both during and after the covid?
 What are the learnings?
 - Would the company stay like a small consultancy or would it grow to a medium to large company?
 Why?
 - How would you pitch your team to convince me to join your team?
 - What makes the company competitive in the field?
 What are the killer features?
+- What is the relationship with gambit research?

+## Reply

+- not cut-throat, rather, it's a relax enviroment, not much overtime
+- ideas got heard as team is small
+- plenty of social events, organised sport's tournaments
+- quants in the same team, working together
+- there are two sports, cricket & golf